Italy's political tensions weigh down European shares

 By Blaise Robinson

-LONDON, Aug 26 Italian shares led euro zone stocks lower on Monday, hit by renewed political tensions, while overall trading volumes were thin because UK markets were closed for a holiday.
+LONDON, Aug 26 Italian shares led euro zone stocks lower on Monday, hit by renewed political tension in the country, while overall trading volumes were thin as UK markets were closed for a holiday.

-Italy's FTSE MIB index dropped 2.1 percent and the country's bond yields rose after members of Silvio Berlusconi's centre-right party warned they would bring down the government if the former prime minister is expelled from parliament over a recent conviction.
+Italy's FTSE MIB index dropped 1.8 percent and the country's bond yields rose after members of Silvio Berlusconi's centre-right party warned they would bring down the government if the former premier is expelled from parliament over a recent conviction.

-Investors were rattled by the threat of a new government crisis, which could delay efforts to revive the economy.
+Investors were rattled by the threat of a new government crisis, which could delay the country's economic reform and dampen expectations that its economy can return to growth soon.

-Italian bank stocks, which have rallied since late June, were among the worst hit on Monday, with UniCredit, Intesa SanPaolo and Banco Popolare losing between 3.3 and 4.2 percent.
+Italian banks, which have rallied since late June, were among the worst hit on Monday, with UniCredit, Intesa SanPaolo and Banco Popolare losing by between 3.3 and 3.9 percent.

 "People are nervous again about Italy's stability and the credit spreads are widening, but all in all this shouldn't derail the economic recovery which has already started," said Riccardo Designori, analyst at Brown Editore, in Milan.